mightymos/RF-Bridge-OB38S003/README.md

 Passthrough mode is the simplest, provided you are comfortable flashing ESPHome YAML or configuring Tasmota MQTT for your particular radio devices.
 RCSwitch supports several standard protocols and is fast at decoding.
-Portisch supports the standard protocol and provides sniffing of unknown codes for eventual replay.
+Portisch supports either standard protocol with sniffing of unknown codes or advanced decoding of multiple protocol timings.

 # Recommendations
 If purchasing new devices I recommend using Zigbee or similar newer radio technologies.